 Is the vessel photographer friendly?
 Does it have a separate camera cabin and a camera rinse tank or will you be expected to open your housing to download the day’s pictures on the salty wet deck of the boat?

 The one thing we haven’t considered is the area of operation and whether the diving is suitable for you.
+From swimsuits to two pieces, shop our cool collection for poolside chillin.
+If you’re already counting down the days until your sizzlin’ summer vacay, one way to fill your time is to dip a toe into our hot range of plus size swimwear – This season, it’s all about celebrating your stunning self-image and loving the skin you’re in, so pick up plus size swimsuits to complement your beaut body shape.
 Big fish and big aggregations of fishes are usually associated with strong current so are you up for that?
 On the other hand if the diving is boring you might be happier to be based on the land so that you have alternative options available to you.
 There are no snooker tables nor tennis courts on liveaboard dive boats.
 It’s dive, dive, dive!